-Some of these packages are not supported on SPEAr evaluation boards yet, especially the ones requiring specific hardware for audio, video, wireless connectivity.
+Some of these packages are not supported on SPEAr evaluation boards yet, in particular ones requiring specific hardware for audio, video, wireless connectivity.

-4.5 Rebuilding the root filesystem
+4.4 Rebuilding the root file system

-The default root filesystem provided as pre-flashed on all SPEAr evaluation boards, as well as binary image on ST Web site for upgrades, is built for serial NOR Flash and formatted according to JFFS2 structure.
+The default root file system provided as pre-flashed on all SPEAr evaluation boards, as well as binary image on ST Web site for upgrades, is built for serial NOR Flash and formatted according to JFFS2 structure.